Photos by Marc Viquez, Stadium Journey

 The origin of the gym’s name stems from a giant banner that once hung across the end of the gym and read: “Home of the East Olympians.”
 At some point, the banner was stolen and a new permanent sign was erected reading “Welcome to The Orange Pit.”

 Both the gym and high school were built in 1972 in order to meet the population boom of Columbus.
-The gymnasium holds 3,711 people and looks similar in design to many other gyms built during this time.
+The gymnasium holds 3,711 people and looks similar in design to many others built during this time.
 It features two levels of seating on rollaway wooden bleachers and a main concourse wraps around the upper level.

 What differentiates the gym from others of its kind, is the giant orange sign that reads “Welcome to The Orange Pit.”
 The sign is dominating from all areas of the building and creates much of the hue that envelops the gym during a game.
 Up above the sign are banners and an area for fans to peak out to enjoy the game from a bird’s eye view.